Welcome to my interview with Avery Udagawa!

 So, to help my readers (and me!) find more fabulous books in translation, what are your favourite five children’s books translated from Japanese and why?

-Avery Udagawa: I will plug J-Boys again as it portrays a boy’s life after the 1964 Tokyo Olympics—and Japan will soon host the 2020 Tokyo Olympics.
+Avery Udagawa: I will plug J-Boys again as it portrays a boy’s life after the 1964 Tokyo Olympics—and Japan will soon host the Tokyo Olympics a second time.
 J-Boys gives the only child’s-eye view I know, of how different Japan and its capital were after the last Summer Games there: Think young boys bathing in public baths, training to run like US sprinter Bob Hayes, bopping to The Beatles, and watching the Vietnam War on TV . . . all while seeing their elders nurse the all-too-recent scars of World War II.

 I treasure The Friends, a middle grade novel by Kazumi Yumoto, translated by Cathy Hirano, in which three twelve-year-old boys spy on an elderly man to learn about death, and end up becoming friends with him.
 This title has won several awards and been dubbed the Japanese Stand by Me.